creativecreature/sturdyc/README.md

 - [**request passthrough**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#passthrough)
 - [**custom metrics**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#custom-metrics)

-The package is capable of taking a response from a batchable endpoint, and caching each record individually based on the permutations of the options with which it was fetched.
-It can also significantly reduce the traffic to the underlying data sources by buffering refreshes for each unique option set.
+The package has great support for batchable data sources as it takes the response apart, and then caches each record individually based on the permutations of the options with which it was fetched.
+It can also significantly reduce the traffic to the underlying data sources by creating a buffer for each unique option set, and then delaying the refreshes until it has gathered enough IDs

 Records can be configured to refresh either based on time or at a certain rate of requests.
 All refreshes occur in the background, ensuring that users never